• Committees & Knowledge Communities

 The Leadership Forum Committee’s task is to develop an annual six-session forum for a small group of mid-career member architects.
 The goal is to focus on strengthening their leadership skills in the areas of communication, ethics, motivation, community outreach, and mentorship.

-Co-Chairs: Puneet Vedi, AIA and Susan Morgan, AIA
+Co-Chairs: Constance Chen, AIA and Claire Lonsbury, AIA

 Staff liaison: Deanna Christiansen, Hon.
 AIAMN